SAP/stewardci-core/docs/development/README.md

 The project "Steward" sources are structured in the following folders:

-- backend-k8s

-  This folder contains the components which need to be applied to a k8s cluster to provide the backend.

 - cmd

   The go coding for the command line / image for the pipeline executor